MICE: Minimal Interaction Cross-Encoders for efficient Re-ranking: Towards minimal interaction cross-encoders

-With the optimal layers selected on ID performance, we report in \autoref{tab:MskEvalsFT} the detailed impacts for \cref{mask_step:3}.
-We observe a consistent drop in OOD performance compared to using only \cref{mask_step:2}, but its scale deviates a lot depending on the model.
-In particular, MiniLM loses around 1.8 nDCG@10 points in average between \cref{mask_step:3} and \cref{mask_step:2}, but its OOD effectiveness remains 3 points above its unmasked baseline.
-Meanwhile, Ettin-17M loses only 0.6 point in average, but drops slightly below its unmasked baseline (matching \cref{mask_step:2}).
-Finally, the most important drop (almost -4 for nDCG@10) is observed for Ettin-32M.
-At the same time, we observe very little variation in ID effectiveness between the different masking steps, and compared to the baseline (see the evolution, per backbone, of the average in the ID column of \autoref{tab:MskEvalsFT}).
+\autoref{tab:MskEvalsFT} further reports the detailed results of \cref{mask_step:3} with both models, using their respective layer $\ell^*$.
+We observe a consistent drop in OOD performance compared to using only \cref{mask_step:2}, in particular for Ettin-32M, with almost -4 for nDCG@10.
+At the same time, we observe very little variation in ID effectiveness between masking steps, and compared to the baseline (see the evolution, per backbone, in the ID column of \autoref{tab:MskEvalsFT}).
 This suggests that our masks do not prevent the models from learning correctly the IR task, but, depending on the base model, may hinder their OOD robustness.
-For additional context, we report the results of applying a mid-fusion-like separation, up to the first interaction layer $\ell^*=4$ (as we found it suitable for MiniLM cross-encoder in \autoref{fig:layer_merge}), to reproduce PreTTR \cite{macavaneyEfficientDocumentReRanking2020} on top of MiniLM.
-We observe similar levels of performance between this PreTTR reproduction and \cref{mask_step:2} (still below \cref{mask_step:1}) and a difference of respectively 1 and 2 nDCG@10 points in average over ID and OOD compared to \cref{mask_step:3}.
-This lower gap can be explained by the richer interactions allowed in PreTTR across its interaction layers, yet, as we also expect substantial gains in efficiency thanks to our other masks, we believe that our trade-off between efficiency and effectiveness will nonetheless exceed the one achieved by PreTTR.

-This second set of analysis demonstrates that masking while fine-tuning the cross-encoders not only preserved the baseline effectiveness but leads to substantial gains (\Cref{rq:TrainPruneAttn}), especially in OOD generalization.
-This observation stays valid across the three cross-encoders we study, especially for Ettin cross-scorers who both suffered dramatic performance drops after \cref{mask_step:0} in the absence of fine-tuning (see \autoref{tab:MskEvals}).